The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Tetrodotoxin (0.008 mg/kg)

-Neurotoxin selectively blocks sodium channels in the membranes of nerve endings.
+Neurotoxin, selectively blocks sodium channels in the membranes of nerve endings.

-Antidote: there is no specific antidote, detoxification and symptomatic therapy is carried out.
+Antidote: There is no specific antidote; detoxification and symptomatic therapy is carried out.

-Typoxin (tipotoxin) (0.002 mg/kg)
+Typoxin (typotoxin) (0.002 mg/kg)

-A presynaptic toxin that has phospholipase activity and causes a characteristic release of mediators in the conduction of a nerve impulse (weakening of secretion, intensification and, finally, its complete inhibition).
-It has neurotoxic and myotoxic effects.
+Presynaptic toxin, has phospholipase activity and causes a characteristic release of mediators nerve impulse(weakening of secretion, strengthening and, finally, its complete inhibition).
+Has neurotoxic and myotoxic effects.

 Antidote: antitoxic taipan serum.